osg-htc/docs/docs/site-planning.md

     * GRAM and the Globus Gatekeeper have been removed in favor of HTCondor-CE
     * Managed Fork has been removed along with GRAM
-    * GUMS is deprecated in favor of [LCMAPS-VOMS authentication](security/lcmaps-voms-authentication)
+    * GUMS and EDG-Mkgridmap are deprecated in favor of [LCMAPS-VOMS authentication](security/lcmaps-voms-authentication)
     * BeStMan is deprecated in favor of HDFS and load-balanced GridFTP
     * NFSLite has been removed